 The second film opens with Miyagi teaching Daniel about a breathing technique to focus the mind and body to pound in nails in one hit.
 Mid-way through the movie Daniel is challenged to break the sheets of ice and Miyagi reminds him of the technique.

-Miyagi as well, in a way.
-He's never fought for points, only for his life.
+Miyagi has never fought for points, only for his life.
 A bit strangely for a heroic character, he seems to have no compunction against using a Groin Attack in combat, or against teaching Daniel to do the same.

 Continuity Nod: Miyagi makes several passing references to "Daniel-san" in The Next Karate Kid, to the point of muttering that it was rather "easier to live with boys" when he inadvertently takes a peek of Julie in her underwear when he walks into her room.